Modelling two-dimensional droplet rebound off deep fluid baths: Repeated bouncing

-which correspond to a substitution of `oscillating gravity' to shift the frame of reference.
-Figure~\ref{fig: faraday} demonstrates the periodic pilot-wave behaviour which is obtained through the use of the lubrication-mediated model.
+The motion in a fixed laboratory frame $Z(t)$ is obtained by the transformation $Z = \tilde{Z} + \Gamma \omega_f^{-2} \cos(\omega_f t)$.
+Figure~\ref{fig: faraday} demonstrates the periodic bouncing behaviour obtained with the lubrication-mediated model.
 To capture these results, the numerical domain was shortened to an integer ratio of the Faraday wavelength of the bath, specifically, corresponding to $L = 12$cm.

-The droplet was then released from a height much closer to the free surface, with an initial velocity of $0.1$ms$^{-1}$.
-The choice of initial velocity is unimportant as long as the droplet is able to rebound, as the forcing of the system will eventually stabilise the velocity of the drop to match the behaviour of the bath.
+The droplet was then released from a small height, with an initial velocity of $0.1$ms$^{-1}$.
+The choice of initial velocity is unimportant as long as the droplet is able to rebound, as the system will eventually stabilise to a periodic state with these parameters.

-As shown in figure~\ref{fig: faraday} we are able to obtain a $(4,2)$ mode, which is denoted as such due to the 4 oscillations of the bath for every 2 rebounds of the droplet.
+As shown in Figure~\ref{fig: faraday} the stable state is a $(4,2)$ mode \cite{milewski2015faraday}, which is denoted as such due to the periodic motion requiring 4 oscillations of the bath for every 2 rebounds of the droplet.
 In the figure, the dashed line indicates the unperturbed surface, as though the behaviour of the droplet were omitted from the system.
-The upper line then is the South Pole of the drop, or the droplet itself imagined as a point mass, and the lower blue line corresponds to the free surface of the liquid bath.
+The upper line then represents the south pole of the drop, and the lower blue line corresponds to the free surface of the liquid bath.

-The simulation required several CPU hours of runtime, with the increase in computational time in contrast to the other results in this paper arising due to the timescale needed for the droplet to reach a stable bouncing regime, which required an additional calculation, to account for reaching a dimensional value of $1.2$ seconds, in contrast to the other simulations in our study in which a single bounce is completed after $0.1$ seconds at most.
+We note that the full simulation was run for $1.2$ seconds of physical time in order for the system to reach periodicity from an arbitrary initial data.
+Thus this simulation was between 10-100 times longer in physical time than the single-bounce simulations in our study.
+Despite this, the simulation only required several hours of runtime on a standard desktop in MATLAB.
+Such a simulation would be prohibitively expensive for DNS.

+In several studies of bouncing drops, a linear spring model has been used to elucidate the effect of impacts, for example off soap films \cite{gilet2009fluid} or to describe drops rebounding on a solid hydrophobic surface \cite{okumura2003water}.
+A linear model for rebounding off vibrating baths was proposed in the work of Mol{\'a}{\v{c}}ek et al. \cite{molavcek2013dropsA}, and recently Primkulov et al. \cite{primkulov2025nonresonant} used such a model to describe non-resonant effects in pilot wave hydrodynamics.
+The simplest linear spring model takes the form

+Here $Z$ is measured in an inertial frame, while $\bar{Z}$ and $\frac{d\bar{Z}}{dt}$ are measured relative to the free surface; $\bar{Z}$ is the depth of impact, and $\frac{d\bar{Z}}{dt}$ is the speed of the drop relative to the free surface speed.
+These quantities are somewhat ambiguous since the impact itself deforms the surface, but may be approximated as relative to the free surface \emph{unperturbed} by the impact.
+The forces exerted by the bath on the droplet are therefore given by